 But medical and commercial uses aside, this plant adds interest to a yard and is an easy-care houseplant.
 You can grow it outdoors in USDA Hardiness Zones 9-11, and indoors as a houseplant no matter where you live.

-In this guide, I’ll focus on growing this succulent indoors, but check out our guide if you want to learn how to grow aloe vera outdoors. (coming soon!)
+In this guide, I’ll focus on growing this succulent indoors, but you can find information on growing aloe outdoors here.

 Cultivation and History